Farewell, My Lovely (1975 film): Casting

 According to Mitchum, Kastner originally wanted the role of Philip Marlowe to be played by Richard Burton, with whom Kastner had worked a number of times.
 However, Burton was busy so they approached Mitchum.
 (Richards says he was only ever interested in doing the film with Mitchum.)

-Marlowe's client, Moose Malloy, is played by Jack O'Halloran, a former professional prizefighter.
+Marlowe's client Malloy is played by Jack O'Halloran, a former professional prizefighter, in his acting debut.
 Mitchum called O'Halloran "one great find on this picture.
 At least, he's a find if we can ever find him again...
 They hired him for $500 a week.
 He looked perfect for the part.
 One time he hit the producer.
 One of the producers.
 We had seven of them.
 We called them the Magnificent Seven.
 Jack was swinging this poor bastard around his head like an Indian war club.
 I tried to explain to him: 'The guy can be talked to, Jack.'
 He shakes his head.
 'Mitch,' he says, 'I was crying too hard.'"

 Mitchum said Charlotte Rampling "arrived with an odd entourage, two husbands or something.
 Or they were friends and she married one of them and he grew a mustache and butched up.
 She kept exercising her mouth like she was trying to swallow her ear.
 I played her on the right side because she had two great big blackheads on her left ear, and I was afraid they'd spring out and lodge on my lip."

+The film features the sole acting role of crime novelist Jim Thompson, who appears as Judge Grayle.

 Filming

-Richards originally considered shooting the film in Florida, but due to budgetary constraints the setting was returned to Los Angeles.
 Principal photography took place between February 23 and April 6, 1975, in various Los Angeles locations and at Samuel Goldwyn Studios.

 Mitchum later admitted, "This kid Richards, the director, he's got something.
 It'll be a good picture."